Fansaa/Fansaa/README.md

 I'm **Fathan Fardian Sanum**, an Informatics undergraduate student at **Telkom University, Bandung** with a GPA of **3.97/4.00**.
 My primary interest lies at the intersection of Artificial Intelligence and practical software engineering.
 I have hands-on experience in machine learning, NLP, and computer vision, and I enjoy transforming raw data into meaningful insights and building intelligent systems.

 I actively serve as a **Practicum Assistant** for AI, OOP (Java), and Programming Algorithm (Go) courses at the Informatics Lab.
-Beyond teaching, I develop research-grade projects in object detection, multimodal learning, and sentiment analysis, and I build full-stack web applications with clean architecture and intuitive UI/UX.
+Beyond teaching, I develop projects in object detection, sentiment analysis, and I build web applications with clean architecture and intuitive UI/UX.

 ---